Sedgez/Linguahe/README.md

 Locate the file named `Run_Linguahe.bat` in the project folder and **double-click it**.
 * **What it does:** This will install/create all necessary dependencies and starts the WebApp.
 Make sure to follow it!
 - Depending on your device and internet, the first run may take **5-10 minutes** to complete the AI model downloads.
 Please do not close the window until you see the "Ready" message.

 ---

+Minimun System Requirements:
+CPU: Intel Core i5 9th gen or AMD Ryzen 5 5000 series
+RAM: 8GB (with dedicated GPU) or 12GB (without dedicated GPU)
+GPU: Any model with 8GB of VRAM

+---